 Whether you’re a tried-and-true athlete or a weekend warrior, you don’t want painful tendinitis keeping you away from reaching your fitness goals.
 Siatta B. Dunbar, DO, CAQSM, provides comprehensive sports medicine and orthopedic care for patients of all ages at her practice in Burnsville, Minnesota.
-Book your appointment online or call today.
+Book an appointment by giving us a call today.

 A tendon is the thick cord that connects muscle to bone.
 When you cause injury or prolonged stress to a tendon it is known as tendinitis.
 Most people suffering from tendinitis feel a dull pain, tenderness, or notice inflammation in the affected area.